PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 **Table 8.2: The table shows the available ATF target documents available**.

-The main source of information for assisting in the porting ATF to a new platform is the [ATF porting guide][atf-doc-plat-porting-guide] and the associated ATF documents available in the repo.
-[Table 8.2](#Table-8-2) shows the ATF repository platform documents available, for example.
+The main sources of information for assisting in the porting ATF to a new platform are the [ATF porting guide][atf-doc-plat-porting-guide] and the associated ATF documents available in the repo.
+[Table 8.2](#Table-8-2) shows the ATF repository platform documents available.

-As an example, the ATF imx platform support is available here in the repository:
+As an example, the ATF IMX platform support is available in the repository:

     ./drivers/imx
     ./plat/imx